People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 That's why it is a three-hour program.

-All right, let's let's do this McNabb business and it did it won't go away.
+All right, let's do this McNabb business.

 ESPN now running a poll, a vote on their website.

-Should McNabb answer barbs from Black Leader.
+Should McNabb answer barbs from black leader.

-And uh here is uh here's how it opens.
+And here is, here's how it opens.

 Donovan McNabb is on the defensive again just two years ago.